dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 Our models performed admirably considering the limitations of our hardware.
 Aggregating the data into a daily city-wide observation led to a lot of the data being lost.
 Without a concrete way to weigh each station, we were forced to consider them all equally.

+In our ARIMA specification, the middle number in both the first and the second bracket is zero.
+That means, there is no simple differencing and no seasonal differencing.
+Thus our series appears to be mean-stationary (rather than integrated or seasonally integrated).
+(The AR and MA parameters yielded by the auto.arima function are restricted to be in the region of stationarity; meanwhile, nonstationarity can be introduced by simple or seasonal differencing.)
+Given a mean-stationary process, you should actually expect the point forecasts to converge to the mean of the process.
+That is one of the intrinsic features of a mean-stationary time series.
+And that is also why these kind of processes are called "mean-reverting".

 # Further Steps

 We would like to run further tests on datasets individually.
 Breaking down the data set by testing site would give us access to more accurate data.